glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/layerNameFiltering.md

 This section explains how to achieve this using [Whitelisting](#whitelist) and [Blacklisting](#blacklist).
 * Both filters are fully user-managed and do not reset automatically after loading.
 * Both filters have their own sets of methods and can be used independently or together.
-You can also combine them with :Asset Type: filtering in any configuration.
+You can also combine them with :Asset Type Filtering: in any configuration.
 * Blacklist takes precedence over Whitelist - layers included in both filters are ignored.

 ::: warning WARNING